 The Committee is currently composed of four non-employee directors, each of whom is an independent director under the NASDAQ listing standards and the SEC rules.
 The Committee has responsibility for determining and implementing the Company's philosophy with respect to executive compensation.
 Accordingly, the Committee has overall responsibility for approving and evaluating the various components of the Company's executive compensation program.
 The Committee meets at least twice per year (and more often as necessary) to discuss and review the compensation of the NEOs.
-The Committee annually reviews and approves the compensation of the CEO.
-The Committee also reviews and approves the compensation of the other NEOs after considering the recommendations of the CEO.
-In establishing and reviewing compensation for the NEOs, the Committee considers, among other things, the financial results of the Company, recommendations of management and financial and compensation data for comparable companies.
+The Committee annually reviews and approves the compensation of the CEO, Executive Chairman, CFO and COO.
+In establishing and reviewing compensation for the NEOs, the Committee considers, among other things, the financial results of the Company, recommendations of management, and financial and compensation data for comparable companies.